Privacy Policy

 You are entitled to know whether we hold your personal information and if so, receive a copy of your data.
 For the protection of your information, we may need to verify your identity.

 If you submit a request on behalf of another person, we will need to ensure that this person has authorised you to make this request and receive their data.
-When we have confirmed your identity we will aim to respond to you within 1 month.
+When we have confirmed your identity we will respond to your request within 1 month.

 Right of Erasure